apecloud/examples/aigc/README.md

 ![open-jupyter](/aigc/img/open-jupyter.png)

 ### An AI question-and-answer assistant demo in KubeBlocks AIGC infrastructure
-Next,I will demonstrate a demo of building an intelligent AI question-and-answer assistant for the KubeBlocks user-docs on the AIGC infrastructure built on KubeBlocks.
+Next,It will demonstrate a demo of building an intelligent AI question-and-answer assistant for the KubeBlocks user-docs on the AIGC infrastructure built on KubeBlocks.

 **All the following code will be executed in Jupyter**